 You would stock the bread with pre-collected money and then keep the profits, in this way watching your capital pool grow very quickly as pure profit!

 Ultimately, what your practical simulation of small business budgets in this way does, using data which is as close to reality as possible, is it ensures that you can make a growing success out of the implementation of the business you will have started, following the funding you managed to raise through the leveraging of your personal network.
-The reason why it’s important to emphasise a growing success is because as is the natural course of action, many of those people in your personal network from whom you will have raised the capital are going to want to follow suit and effectively saturate that capital-raising source.
+The reason why it’s important to emphasise a growing success is that as is the natural course of action, many of those people in your personal network from whom you will have raised the capital are going to want to follow suit and effectively saturate that capital-raising source.

 So you now have the template on how to raise the capital, effectively from nothing, but once you have it in your possession then you need to deploy it wisely in order for you not to have to try and start all over again.
 By then, as suggested, the market will have already been saturated.